 • Coffeehouses – These are larger than coffee bars typically.
 There are some comfortable seating areas and they are good gathering places.

 • Cafes – This is likely the most expensive option.
 Most serve actual meals and have full dining areas.
-Read about how to set up your own cafe here.
+Read about how to set up your cafe here.

 • Mobile Coffee Shops (Carts and Trucks) – With these, you can go where the business is.
 You also can usually get started with less money.

 • Drive-Thru Only – It’s exactly what it sounds like.
-This type of shop serves coffee to those who are on-the-go, so it will thrive on a heavily traveled route.
+This type of shop serves coffee to those who are on the go, so it will thrive on a heavily traveled route.

 You can choose to open one of these kinds of coffee shop businesses or a combination of them.
 Or get creative in figuring out some other way to present your coffee shop.
 Maybe you just want to sell packaged coffee.
 Whatever it is you see yourself doing, just make sure to start with a good business plan and put in the hard work it takes to get any business up and running successfully.